-Therefore, the path from (Pa1) to (Pb3) that I just described, denotes how I understand a key difficult situation around metaphysics in Western thought, and I am deeply aware that many authors would disagree with the content or even with the necessity of the steps themselves.
-These six ‘moments’ in combination generate an imagery of meta-theoretical instability that, I think, is undertheorized and require special attention.
+Therefore, the path from (Pa1) to (Pb3) that I just described denotes how I understand a key difficult situation around metaphysics in Western thought, and I am deeply aware that many authors would disagree with the content or even with the necessity of the steps themselves.
+These six ‘moments’ in combination generate an imagery of meta-theoretical instability that, I think, is under-theorised and requires special attention.
 If meta-ontological investigations are informed by social theories of knowledge (Pb1), then the way we understand the ‘nature’ of social theories of knowledge must have repercussions in what we mean about the priority of ontology (Pa1) and must also be related to the way we understand discursive elaboration of world-views (Pb2).
 Or, the way we understand the existential link between the transformation of world-imageries and the transformation of institutions and social structures (Pb3) is intrinsically related to how we understand efforts to transfer naturalist imageries to the understanding of the social world (Pa2).
-So, these issues are intrinsically related, and I need to clarify that (Pa2) will be negated as an illegitimate effort to impose imageries to a domain which is not characterized by properties that can be explained with the premises of these naturalist imageries – imageries which are thus not fit for the purpose.
+So, these issues are intrinsically related, and I need to clarify that (Pa2) will be negated as an illegitimate effort to impose imageries to a domain which is not characterised by properties that can be explained with the premises of these naturalist imageries – imageries which are thus not fit for the purpose.

-I will show that key authors in critical realism accept the importance of (Pa1), (Pa2), and (Pa3) but there would probably be hesitating to go further to accept any of (Pb1), (Pb2), and (Pb3).
+I will show that key authors in critical realism accept the importance of (Pa1), (Pa2) and (Pa3) but there would probably be hesitating to go further to accept any of (Pb1), (Pb2) and (Pb3).
 Some constructionist approaches could perhaps somehow tolerate versions of (Pa1), but would probably emphasise upon (Pb2).
 So, again, what matters here is how we understand each step.
-In any case, as I mentioned, (Pb1), (Pb2) and (Pb3) are undertheorized; and in this book, I am at presenting these six moments and show how they contribute to the fundamental predicament of contemporary philosophy and the social sciences.
+In any case, as I mentioned, (Pb1), (Pb2) and (Pb3) are under-theorised; and in this book, I aim at presenting these six moments and show how they contribute to the fundamental predicament of contemporary philosophy and the social sciences.

-Following these lines, in Chapter Five, I will offer a brief critique of critical realism as constituting a sophisticated version of social realism.
-I will also explain that critical realism straddles two areas, utilizing imageries of natural necessity and causality, while at the same time invoking the creativity of agency, an idea which is not in harmony with these imageries.
+Following these lines, in Chapter 5, I will offer a brief critique of critical realism as constituting a sophisticated version of social realism.
+I will also explain that critical realism straddles two areas, utilising imageries of natural necessity and causality, while at the same time invoking the creativity of agency, an idea which is not in harmony with these imageries.
 I will also briefly touch upon a recent debate between Tony Lawson, a prominent realist, and John Searle, one of the most important philosophers of today, who has proposed a modest version of constructionism.

-In Chapter Six, I will discuss the notion of the shared imaginary, drawing on accounts which pre-date Cornelius Castoriadis’ more well known discussion of the idea.
-This analysis will set the context for the presentation of my anti-realist (and anti-naturalist) ontogenetic model of the constitution of social worlds in Chapter Seven, where I start with some basic distinctions between ontological dimensions (ideational, institutional and structural) in order to argue for what I will call the existential pervasiveness of the ideational dimension.
-Finally, in Chapter Eight, I will summarise the notion of reflexive social ontology, and explain why the ontogenetic model I propose avoids the usual traps into which non-reflexive ontologies fall.
+In Chapter 6, I will discuss the notion of the shared imaginary, drawing on accounts which pre-date Cornelius Castoriadis’ more well-known discussion of the idea.
+This analysis will set the context for the presentation of my anti-realist (and anti-naturalist) ontogenetic model of the constitution of social worlds in Chapter 7, where I start with some basic distinctions between ontological dimensions (ideational, institutional and structural) in order to argue for what I will call the existential pervasiveness of the ideational dimension.
+Finally, in Chapter 8, I will summarise the notion of reflexive social ontology and explain why the ontogenetic model I propose avoids the usual traps into which non-reflexive ontologies fall.
 Finally, I will show some of the ways in which these traps have become evident in recent efforts to sociologise metaphysics.